** This Program not available in Pennsylvania **

 It’s a 3-step process: 1) We research, evaluate, bid for and purchase leases on your behalf at government auctions.

-2) Once your lease is acquired, you have three options; you may contract with us for a nominal fee to act as consultant on maintaining and marketing the lease;
+2) Once your oil or gas lease is acquired, you have three options; you may contract with us for a nominal fee to act as consultant on maintaining and marketing the lease;

 alternatively, you may have a third party administer the lease or you may take on the full responsibility yourself of maintaining and marketing the lease.